jomocariel/Laboratory-Work-3-Activity-Building-a-Custom-Image-Classifier/README.md

 Guide Questions (Student Explanation & Reflection) Students must answer:
 Visualization & Overfitting

 1. What signs indicated overfitting in your first model?
+ - In the beginning, it became clear that the model was overfitting because it performed really well on the training data but struggled on new, unseen data.
+The training accuracy kept going up, while the validation accuracy stayed the same or even dropped.
+This gap was a strong hint that the model was just memorizing instead of actually learning.

 2. How did data augmentation affect validation accuracy?
 Model Improvement
+- Adding data augmentation really seemed to boost the validation accuracy a lot.
+It was kind of obvious once we saw the numbers go up.
+The idea is to tweak the training images just a bit, you know, like rotating them or flipping some over.
+That way, the model gets to see more different versions of the same stuff.
+I think this exposes it to a wider range of things, which probably helps it pick up on patterns without getting stuck on one way of looking at the images.
+Without that variety, it might not handle new data as well, but this change made it more reliable overall.
+Or at least, thats how it looks from the results.

 3. What is the purpose of dropout layers?
+- Dropout layers are supposed to stop the model from relying too much on just a few neurons, you know.
+It kind of forces things to spread out more.
+During training, what happens is some neurons get turned off randomly, which makes the model have to figure out how to learn without them all the time.
+That seems like it helps with balance.
+Overfitting is this problem where the model gets too tuned to the training data, and dropout cuts that down.
+I might be oversimplifying, but it makes the whole thing more robust, less likely to mess up on new stuff.
+Anyway, the random turning off part stands out, it pushes for that even learning.

 4. Why does data augmentation improve generalization?
 Performance Comparison
+- Data augmentation is really helpful because it gives the model a lot of examples to learn from.
+The model does not see the data every time.
+It sees the data in a different way each time.
+This helps the model recognize patterns in a way.
+So the model can handle data that it has not seen before.
+Data augmentation is very useful for this reason.
+The model can learn from different versions of the data.
+This means the model can recognize patterns, in data augmentation easily.

 5. Compare accuracy before and after improvements.
+- The model was pretty good at training it got things right..
+When it came to validation it did not do as well.
+So we tried a things to make it better, like dropout and data augmentation.
+And it worked the validation accuracy got better.
+It is now closer, to the training accuracy of the model.
+This means the model is more balanced and reliable the model is better now.

 6. Which technique contributed most to improvement?
+- While both techniques helped data augmentation usually had the impact.
+It directly improved how the model handled data by making the training data more diverse.Dropout also helped,.
+Mostly, as a supporting method to prevent overfitting.
+Data augmentation and dropout both played a role.
+Data augmentation was more effective.

 Deployment & Application
 7. Why is saving the model important?
+- Saving the model is really important.
+This is because you can use the model again later.
+You do not have to train the model from the beginning.
+Training the model takes a lot of time.
+It uses a lot of resources.
+So saving the model is an idea.
+This way you can keep the version of the model.
+You can also easily use the model.
+Share the model with others.
+Saving the model is important, for your model.

 8. How can this model be deployed in a real-world system?
+- The model can be used in lots of things, like apps, websites or devices when it is actually being used.
+For example the model could be used in an app that recognizes images a system that helps doctors make a diagnosis or in systems that help keep people safe.
+When the model is working it can look at things think about them and then tell you what it thinks is going on right away.